 I’ve faced my daily battles with my mental health for as long as I can remember.
 Depression is a black fog that drifts in and out of my life and its good friend anxiety never really leaves.
 I’m all about finding ways to keep on keeping on in spite of them.

 I graduated university a couple of weeks after giving birth, studying English and so I plan on writing awe-inspiring, painfully truthful and revolutionary posts on how it really is to be a young mum in today’s world.
 But it’s much more likely I’ll just share some gifs and moan about people who put lemon in gin.

-I have two babies; the Tiny Idiot, who is six, and her little brother Fox, who was born in June.
+I have two babies; A (affectionately known as The Tiny Idiot), who is eight, and her little brother Fox, who is two.
 I became a mother to both of them in very different ways, but I wouldn’t change a thing about either.

-The little bundle of chaos that came crashing into my life, changing everything seven years ago is affectionately known as the Tiny Idiot (it comes from the fact Matt called me a Sexy Idiot when we first met).
+The little bundle of chaos that came crashing into my life, changing everything eight years ago is affectionately known as the Tiny Idiot (it comes from the fact Matt called me a Sexy Idiot when we first met).
 I was 19 when I fell pregnant and 20 when I became a single mum.

 We’ve been through the mill and our story is a long and complex one, but I wouldn’t change a single thing about it; it’s made us who we are, given us strength, and created a relationship that is stronger than anything else.